arifkyi/PegasusSpyWare_Check_Iphone/README.md

 # Pegasus SpyWare Check for Iphone

+<b>  Background : </b>

+Although the title is about Pegasus spyware, but the scope is also checking others spyware, such as Cytrox, Stalkerware, RCS Lab etc.

 <b> Back up The Iphone  </b>

 Backup your iPhone with Itunes and encrypted is ON, with Password, just an example:  MyPassword123</b>